Analgesics

 Bafilomycin A1 for COVID-19

-Bafilomycin A1 has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Bafilomycin A1 has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed bafilomycin A1 in detail.

 Gordon et al., A SARS-CoV-2-Human Protein-Protein Interaction Map Reveals Drug Targets and Potential Drug-Repurposing, bioRxiv, doi:10.1101/2020.03.22.002386